huang-yi/shadowfax/README.md

 Shadowfax provides the `shadowfax` command to manage your server processes.
 This command is build on the Symfony console component, so you can run `php shadowfax list` for more information.

 You may run the `php shadowfax start` command to start Shadowfax server.
-The `--watch` option can run your Shadowfax in watch mode.
+The `--watch|-w` option can run your Shadowfax in watch mode.
 In watch mode, the processes will be automatically reloaded when the files under your project change.

-> You must install the [fswatch](https://github.com/emcrisostomo/fswatch) before using `--watch` option.
+> You must install the [fswatch](https://github.com/emcrisostomo/fswatch) before using `--watch|-w` option.

 The `php shadowfax reload` allows you to reload the Shadowfax processes.